roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 ## Usage

-To use fomantic UI in your project, import the required elements from `Core.svelte` in the script section, and then use them below, for example:
+To use fomantic UI in your project, import the required elements in the script section, and then use them below, for example:

 ```html
 <script lang="ts">